-He has run trips over the aqueduct and elsewhere on the canal for decades, delivering wonder and pleasure to the thousands of people who come to see our many local attractions each year.
+He has run trips over the aqueduct and elsewhere on the canal for over 20 years, delivering wonder and pleasure to the thousands of people who come to see our many local attractions each year.
 As a result of this, he received the award for an Outstanding Contribution to Tourism at the 1st Wrexham Ambassador Awards.

 In the media

 Any tribute to Thomas Telford would have to include the Pontcysyllte Aqueduct.
 It is a unique way of viewing Welsh scenery, an unusual part of the Offa's Dyke Path, an exciting feature of the Llangollen Canal, a vital link in the days of the Industrial Revolution and an even more vital link in the water supply to South Cheshire today.